School is in for new USC Education graduates

-Before she enrolled to study, Rachel was a high school youth worker.
-She said working with disengaged youth inspired her to pursue a career as a teacher.
+Rachel, a former high school youth worker and a case support officer for Australia Red Cross, said working with disengaged youth inspired her to pursue a career as a teacher.

-“I realised that lack of education was one of the biggest barriers many of these young people faced, and by becoming a teacher I could help them to succeed in life,” she said.
+“I realised that lack of education was one of the biggest barriers many of these young people faced, and by becoming a teacher I could help them to succeed in life,” the former Xavier College senior said.

-“I know this semester is going to be a really important time for my class, as we prepare for their transition into high school,” she said.
+“I know this semester is going to be a really important time for my class, as we prepare for their transition into high school.”

-“The highlight would definitely be the lecturers, particularly Dr Sharon Louth, Dr Trevor Black and Dr David Martin, for their continuous support and genuinely having the students’ best interests at heart,” she said.
+“The highlight would definitely be the lecturers, particularly Dr Sharon Louth, Dr Trevor Black and Dr David Martin, for their continuous support and genuinely having the students’ best interests at heart.”

-Working alongside Rachel at Pialba State School is her USC classmate Julie Anne Curtis, who spent over 20 years working in the legal industry and in private business before deciding on a career change.
+Julie Anne spent over 20 years working in the law industry and in private business before deciding on a mid-life career change.

 She said assisting her own child learn with dyslexia fuelled a desire to help other young students realise their full potential.